tOskr-uk/rock-paper-scissors/README.md

-# odin-project-rock-paper-scissors
+# rock-paper-scissors

-My version of the classic coding challenge 'Rock, Paper, Scissors' where you challenege the computer.
+Classic coding challenge 'Rock, Paper, Scissors' where you challenege the computer.
 First to win 5 rounds wins the game.

 Built with HTML, CSS and JavaScript.
 No libraries or frameworks.